Aejis/udoc/spec.md

 ```

 For more complex documentation, you can provide the brief description on the
 first line and more detailed description on next paragraphs.
-Each paragraph
+Paragraphs should
-should be splitted with an empty line:
+be separated with an empty line:

 ```js
 /**